 There was a goal behind the paper surfboard.
 The company wanted to prove how a box on the loading dock in the rain wouldn't dissolve into slop, as would a normal box.
 Top quality waterproof materials.

 In the end, Tom Morey shaped three paper surfboards.
-The first plank weighed 54 lbs and he managed to surf waves, at Makaha.
+The first plank weighed 54 lbs, and he managed to surf waves with it at Makaha.

 Learn more about the history of bodyboarding.